The People Behind All My Relations

 Métis

-Olivia holds a Bachelor’s degree in Psychology with a minor in Sociology and is pursuing a Social Work degree at TRU.
+Olivia Lane is a proud Métis woman who grew up on the unceded ancestral territory of the Shíshálh Nation on the Sunshine Coast, BC.
+She holds a Psychology Bachelor’s degree and is pursuing a Social Work degree at TRU.
 Olivia is deeply committed to community wellness and empowerment and has supported diverse groups as a facilitator, mentor, and support worker.

 Elders in Residence

-Knowledge Makers Journal is grateful to have the wisdom of Elders that help to not only guide new Knowledge Makers but also the processes of healing, learning, documenting, protecting, and preservation that comes with research and our program.
+Knowledge Makers Journal is grateful to have the wisdom of Elders on our team that help to not only guide new Knowledge Makers but also the processes of healing, learning, documenting, protecting, and preservation that comes with research and our program.

 Kamloops Campus